Against the Day: War

 Although the novel directly portrays the First Balkan War (1912–1913) and the Mexican Revolution (1910–1920), it dispatches World War I after a few pages.
 But during most of the book the Great War "looms as an approaching catastrophe", according to Seligman.
 This theme might form part of what Menand describes above as the struggle between power-pursuers and power-transcenders.

-Reviewer Adam Kirsch criticizes Pynchon's overall treatment of political violence:

-This is a novel, after all, in which most of the heroes are proud terrorists [...]
-[H]is attitude towards violence is childishly sentimental, and ruthless in a way only possible to a writer whose imagination has never dwelt among actual human beings.
-Mr. Pynchon's heroes (the poor, the workers, Anarchists) assassinate and blow up his villains (mine owners, Pinkerton thugs, the bourgeoisie) with no more qualms than the Road Runner has about dropping an anvil on the Coyote.
-In the novel as in the cartoon, good and evil are unproblematic, death is unreal, and sheer activity takes the place of human motive.

 Light

 Light becomes a "preoccupation [...] to which everything, finally, returns", according to reviewer Sam Leith.

 Light appears as a religious symbol or element and as a scientific phenomenon, as Peter Keouge, in his Boston Phoenix review points out: